stephentth/chatty-mcp/documentation-site/docs/4_prompt.md

 # Step 3: Promp your Cursor/ Cline ⚠️

-The key of this setup to help your Cursor become chatty is add this promp into your Cursor
+The key of this setup to help your AI Editor with MCP support become chatty is add this promp into your Editor.
+So your editor will know it should invoke chatty MCP after every response.

 ![](img/cursor_rules.png)